flavio-fernandes/pelican-blog/content/work/odl-in-docker.md

      VNCSERVER_LISTEN=0.0.0.0

 One thing to point out here is in regards to **ODL_MGR_IP**.
-In this setup, the intent is to have HAProxy spreading connections on the northbound to the ODL nodes.
+In this setup, the intent is to have [HAProxy](http://www.haproxy.com/) spreading RPCs from neutron to multiple ODL nodes.
 By doing that, Openstack is still using a single (i.e. virtual IP) address to reach all 3 ODL instances.
+I have not done the HAProxy part by the time I'm writing this, but an easy way of doing that would be by using [haproxy container](https://hub.docker.com/_/haproxy/).
+Since ODL's neutron [data is distributed in the backend][clusterovsdb] via md-sal, it does not really matter which ODL instance gets to handle the request from [networking-odl][networking-odl].

-On the southbound, active OVS connections allows ODL to distribute the ownership of each OVS node and provide redundancy should an ODL instance fail.
+On the southbound, active OVS connections allow ODL to distribute the ownership of each OVS node and provide redundancy should an ODL instance fail.
+A reference document you can use to see how that works is available [here][clusterovsdbsb].

 Once stacked, this is the output of _ovs-vsctl show_ command: